 What are the benefits of having a Florida living will?

-The benefits include ensuring that your medical preferences are clear and respected, reducing the burden on family members by alleviating the need for difficult decision-making, and honoring your personal wishes regarding medical treatments and end-of-life decisions.
+The benefits include ensuring that your medical preferences are clear and respected, reducing the burden on family members by alleviating the need for complex decision-making, and honouring your personal wishes regarding medical treatments and end-of-life decisions.